Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 Quinault L'Enclos was strong, spicy, meaty, good complexity and balance, persistent finish.
 90p.

 Petit Cheval (48% CF + 52% Merlot) also show some muscles with more complexity and stronger finish than Quinault.
 92p.

-After tasting I tried to catch a taxi or Uber to come back to LIbourne, but with no luck.
-So I'd to walk and when I reached Petit Village, a car stopped close to me and somebody well-known to me offered a ride to Libourne.
+After tasting I tried to catch a taxi or Uber to come back to Libourne, but with no luck.
+So I had to walk and when I reached Petit Village, a car stopped close to me and somebody well-known to me offered a ride to Libourne.
 Who was she? - Mme Dominique Vayron from Bourgneuf!
-Pure telepatie.
+Pure telepathy.

-I talked to him during the months of September and October and he was very exicited about the prospect of 2019.
+I talked to him during September and October and he was very excited about the prospect of 2019.
 He's never before seen so high ITP in his grapes and the quality was excellent.
-He brought grapes in at properties he owns and rents in very favourable conditions, and he expects 2019 to be at least at same quality level as 2018 or maybe even better!
+He brought grapes in at properties he owns (f.i.
+La Croix St. Georges and La Confession) and rents in very favourable conditions, and he expects 2019 to be at least at the same quality level as 2018 or maybe even better!

 La Grave - nice fruity nose of blackberries/cherries, spicy and a bit peppery on the palate.
 Nice structure and meaty aftertaste.
-It's obvious that grapes come from sandy soils.
+Grapes come from sandy soils.
 90p.